EssexUniversityMCTS/gvgai/doc/singlelearningtrackinstructions.md

 * `ElapsedCpuTimer elapsedTimer`: The timer with maximal time **40ms** for the whole training.
 The `act` has to finish in **40 ms**, otherwise, this agent is **disqualified** in the game being played.

 ### Abort the current game
 The agent can abort the current game by returning the action `ACTION_ESCAPE`.
-The agent will receive the results and state observation `sso` of the unfinished game and returns the next level to play using the method `int result(sso)`.
+The agent will receive the results and serialised state observation `sso` of the unfinished game, timer and returns the next level to play using the method `int result(...)`.

 ### Select the next level to play
     public int result(SerializableStateObservation sso, ElapsedCpuTimer elapsedTimer) {...}